CarsonEliasen/CarsonEliasen/README.md

 ### My name is Carson Eliasen and I am a hobby game developer and design thinking instructor from Fort Collins, CO.
-### My first game 🏰 Fiefdom 🏰 is out for early access now on Steam!
 ##
 ### I am finishing up my undergrad in psychology with a minor in applied data science
 ### I've worked a lot in design thinking and am looking to explore designing for human-computer interaction